Club Penguin: Elite Penguin Force

 Club Penguin: Elite Penguin Force is a point-and-click adventure game for the Nintendo DS based on Disney's massively multiplayer online game Club Penguin.
 It was released in North America on November 25, 2008, in Europe on March 13, 2009, and in Australia on April 16, 2009.
 In September 2009, a Collector's Edition was released which included upgrades to the game and extras.
-On March 8, 2012, a German regionalisation of the Collector's Edition (but without DGamer) was released in Germany.
+On June 10, 2010, Thrustmaster, a video game accessories manufacturer, created a "Full Spy Pack" inspired by the games.
+On March 8, 2012, a German regionalization of the Collector's Edition (but without DGamer) was released in Germany.

 In the game, the player's penguin is assigned an Elite role ranked superior to the secret agents.
 Players embark on missions utilizing both familiar and all-new gadgets, accessories, vehicles, and locations to investigate mysterious events on Club Penguin.
 In addition, the game operates with the Nintendo Wi-Fi Connection system.
 Coins that are earned in the game could be sent to the player's online penguin via the DS.
 It has sold more than 1.5 million copies worldwide.
 A sequel, titled Club Penguin: Elite Penguin Force – Herbert's Revenge, was released for the DS in 2010.